swang2015/swang2015.github.io/_posts/2025-01-22-deepseek-r1-incentivizing-reasoning-capability-in-llms-via-rl.md

 date:   2025-01-22 19:00:00 0000
 link: https://github.com/deepseek-ai/DeepSeek-R1
 categories: AGI
-tags: nlu llm rl feature pretrained-models
+tags: nlu llm rl pretrained-models
 ---

-Abstract: We introduce our first-generation reasoning models, DeepSeek-R1-Zero and DeepSeek-R1.
-DeepSeek-R1-Zero, a model trained via large-scale reinforcement learning (RL) without supervised fine-tuning (SFT) as a preliminary step, demonstrates remarkable reasoning capabilities.
-Through RL, DeepSeek-R1-Zero naturally emerges with numerous powerful and intriguing reasoning behaviors.
-However, it encounters challenges such as poor readability, and language mixing.
-To address these issues and further enhance reasoning performance, we introduce DeepSeek-R1, which incorporates multi-stage training and cold-start data before RL.
-DeepSeek-R1 achieves performance comparable to OpenAI-o1-1217 on reasoning tasks.
+In this study, we demonstrate that reasoning capabilities can be significantly improved through large-scale reinforcement learning (GRPO), even without using supervised fine-tuning as a cold start.
+Furthermore, performance can be further enhanced with the inclusion of a small amount of cold-start data.
+We present:
+(1) DeepSeek-R1-Zero, which applies RL directly to the base model without any SFT data, and (2) DeepSeek-R1, which applies RL starting from a checkpoint fine-tuned with thousands of long Chain-of-Thought (CoT) examples.
+(3) Distill the reasoning capability from DeepSeek-R1 to small dense models.
 To support the research community, we open-source DeepSeek-R1-Zero, DeepSeek-R1, and six dense models (1.5B, 7B, 8B, 14B, 32B, 70B) distilled from DeepSeek-R1 based on Qwen and Llama.